Healthcare

 4. Flexible Spending Accounts (FSAs)

 Employees can also benefit from FSAs, which allow them to set aside pretax dollars to pay for qualified medical expenses such as copayments, prescriptions, and over-the-counter medications.
-For 2025, the annual contribution limit is $3,050 per employee.
+For 2026, the annual contribution limit is $3,400 per employee, with a maximum carryover of $680 into the following year.

 5. COBRA Continuation Coverage